kod3r/craftar-example-android/README.md

 #### Can I run Finder Mode and tracking simultaneously?

-Yes, but you must manage your AR items.
-You must control the AR items and the contents you add in order not to add the same item again or load the content several times when an item being tracked is found by the Finder Mode.
+Yes, you can.
+The SDK takes care of not adding the same item twice.